-Being late shows a lack of respect for the person who is waiting.
+Being late shows the person who is waiting that your time is more important to you than theirs.
 Not only that, but if you have a personal training session and you show up late, what are your choices?
-You can either cheat the client out of a few minutes of training so she can be done at 5 p.m., or you can run late — which is annoying for a busy person (and who isn’t busy?).
+You can either cheat the client out of a few minutes of training so that you can be done at 5 p.m., or you can run late — which means you’ll be late for your next client too.

 If you’re always late, ask yourself why and come up with a solution.
 Do you get stuck in traffic?
 If so, find alternate routes or leave earlier.
 Do you have trouble getting yourself out the door?
-Have your bag, your client folder, and everything else you need ready by the door early in the day so you can grab it and leave when the time comes.
-You can even buy a shelf or hook to keep your stuff on — it may motivate you to use it.
+Have everything you need ready by the door ahead of time so you can grab it and go when it’s time.

 Here are some dress-for-success tips:

 - Keep jewelry to a minimum.
-Long, dangly jewelry can get caught in the machines.
+Long, dangly jewelry is distracting and it can get caught in exercise equipment.